-The College will make available to each eligible student an allowance of £2.41 minimum for each day of their study programme including work placement.
+The College will make available to each eligible student an allowance of £2.61 minimum for each day of their study programme including work placement.

 The College will offer healthy options and hot food options within physical constraints.
 All reasonable steps will be made to accommodate special dietary needs, for example allergies/tolerances and cultural/faith requirements.
 When students are in College the meal allowance will be in the form of a cashless system.
-Where students are off-site the College may provide a cash allowance in the form of a BACS payment or other cashless alternative such as a supermarket gift card.
+Where students are off-site the College may provide a cash allowance in the form of a BACS payment.

 Students in receipt of FE free meals may also benefit from the 16-19 Bursary Fund.
 However, this source of funding will be a consideration in the assessment for a bursary.
-The College will ensure that enhancement of the meal allowance from £2.41 per day will not be detrimental to the other needs of the student.
-The Funding Agency allows the £2.41 allowance to be enhanced but this must be justified at audit.
+The College will ensure that enhancement of the meal allowance from £2.61 per day will not be detrimental to the other needs of the student.
+The DfE allows the £2.61 allowance to be enhanced but this must be justified at audit.
 The enhanced allowance the College provides is based on the significant cost of living rises and price rises faced by our retail outlets sourcing quality food.
 Students do better in their studies when they have access to proper, regular, nutritional meals.